NowarKa/LinCode/README.md

 Options:
-  -h,--help                   Print this help message and exit --delta INT                 Restrict to linear codes whose weights are divisible by delta (default: 1).
+  -h,--help                   Print this help message and exit --delta INT                 Restrict the classification to linear codes whose codeword weights are divisible by delta (default: 1).
-  -q,--field-order [0]        Order of the finite field (default: 2).
+  --field-file TEXT:FILE      Path to the file defining the finite field.
-  -d,--minimum-weight [0]     Minimum minimum distance of the linear codes to classify.
+  --minimum-weight INT        Minimum minimum distance of the linear codes to classify (default: 1).
+  --maximum-weight INT        Maximum allowed minimum distance of the linear codes to classify (default: INT_MAX).
   --check-feasibility         Check the feasibility of solutions with SCIP before enumerating them.
   --save-results              Save the classified codes to disk.
+  --load INT                  Load previously saved results and initialize the queue with all saved codes of dimension [l, k], where k is fixed.
+  --ubn INT                   Classify linear codes of dimension [n, k] for all lengths n <= ubn (default: 6).
 ```
-The generated files are placed in the `output` folder.
+The generated files are placed in the `data` folder.
+All classified codes of
-SVG files illustrating all intermediate availability relations (AVs) are
-stored in the `output/AVs` folder.
-Note that the generation of the .svg files
-for all intermediate availability relations increases substantially the execution time.
+dimension `[n, k]` can be found in a `n_k.txt` file in `data` folder.

 To clean and delete the generated files, run the following command
 (which requires the `Makefile` to be present, which can be done by